-Travel Agency vs Self-Drive Safari
+Booking Kruger National Park with Travel Agency vs Self-Drive Safari

 Renting a car in South Africa is very easy and affordable, so don’t worry about it.
+South Africa is actually where I learned to drive a stick, so trust me – it’s not scary to drive there.

 I managed to see many more animals, and I got much closer to the cheetahs.
 The arranged tour vehicle left after 5 minutes and didn’t wait for the cats to come out of the bushes.
-Also, on a group safari you’ll spend an extensive amount of time on a campsite with no animals around and you can’t just decide to randomly go and see hippos at sunset.
+Also, on a group safari, you’ll spend an extensive amount of time on a campsite with no animals around and you can’t just decide to randomly go and see hippos at sunset.

 Golden Rules for a Self-drive Safari in Kruger:

-1. Plan your trip in advance.
+1. Plan your trip way in advance.

 Being spontaneous doesn’t really work at Kruger.
 Think about the dates you want to visit the park and book a car with a rental agency at least a few days before.
 My friend and I were stupid enough to think that we could just show up and they would have a car ready for us like in Europe.

-Car rental agencies do get busy and we got extremely lucky that someone returned their car at the exact moment we walked into the office.
-One piece of advice for US citizens: you can’t rent a car in South Africa with an American driver’s license so get an international one before you head on holiday.
+One piece of advice for US citizens: you can’t rent a car in South Africa with an American driver’s license, so get an international one before you head on holiday.

 2. Prepare your credit cards.

-You can’t rent a car in South Africa without a credit card.
-Not only that, the car rental company will block a huge amount on your credit card the minute you rent a car.
-The amount varies depending of the desired length of the rent and despite the office telling us that the charge for the car and fuel would be returned in 3 days, it didn’t happen for 2 weeks.
+The amount varies depending on the desired length of the rent and despite the office telling us that the charge for the car and fuel would be returned in 3 days, it didn’t happen for 2 weeks.
 Not surprisingly, we had a lot of trouble trying to rent a car 3 times.

 My advice: if you don’t have a huge limit on your credit card, rent a car and keep it.
 It’s better to pay for an extra day or two than not being able to rent another car again.